 Footnotes

-Institutional review board statement: Experiments were realized at the Institut Pasteur of Lille, according to the European directive 2016/63/UE enforced by decree No. 2013-118 under the number D 59 350 009.
+Institutional review board statement: Experiments were realized at the Institute Pasteur of Lille, according to the European directive 2016/63/UE enforced by decree No. 2013-118 under the number D 59 350 009.

 Institutional animal care and use committee statement: Animal experiments were authorized by the departmental ethics committee (No. CEEA 01292-01).